-This is a long-term 5% interest student loan.
+This is a 5% interest federal student loan thou.
 Students must complete the FAFSA annually to determine eligibility.
 Funds are awarded based upon the financial need of the student and the availability of funds.
 Priority is given to full-time campus students.